 - Delicate

-An expensive-looking flask with the price tag to go with it, it's made of borosilicate glass so it’s certainly durable, and it has a leather-wrapped handle.
+An expensive-looking flask with a price tag to go with it, it's made of borosilicate glass so it’s certainly durable, and it has a leather-wrapped handle.
 It’s small enough to be easily transported, however, we would advise that you're delicate with it.
 The one-way brew valve keeps the coffee from being over-extracted (it brews in three to four minutes), and the brewing chamber base can be removed, which makes it easy to clean.

-5 things to consider when buying a portable coffee maker
+Things to consider when buying a portable coffee maker

 1. Type